5.3 Proceeds of Crime

-It is also essential to coordinate obtaining and executing the warrant, the restraint or forfeiture order with Crown counsel from the regional office where the property is located so as to limit the delay between issuance of the instrument and its execution in the other province.
+It is also essential to coordinate obtaining and executing the warrant, or the restraint or forfeiture order, with Crown counsel from the regional office where the property is located so as to limit the delay between issuance of the instrument and its execution in the other province.

 Last, Crown counsel who obtained the warrant or order continues to be responsible for the process and must therefore ensure that the document has been duly registered or renewed under s 462.35 of the Criminal Code as appropriate.

 6. Motion by third party before and after forfeiture and role of the department of justice

 One of the underlying principles of the offence-related property or proceeds of crime regime is protecting innocent third parties who have an interest in the property.
 Their rights may be recognized before or after forfeiture, depending on their nature.

 Given that the rights claimed by third parties are civil in nature, Department of Justice counsel may be required to address the issues that arise.
 It is therefore important to contact the SPMD in your region as soon as possible to determine what steps to take to respond to these issues.

 It is essential to keep a detailed account of all discussions in the file in relation to the rights of third parties and seized property due to the complexity of questions, the potential for many people to be involved and the multiple overlapping discussions that may arise.

 Crown counsel must not take a third party's claim into account nor agree to reimburse them in resolution discussions.
 Only SPMD can decide whether to recognize a third party's claim after the forfeiture.